Home (Site Contents)

 http://www.press.uchicago.edu

 The official website for the third, and perhaps most important, member of the Style Manual Big Three, The University of Chicago Press.
 What makes Chicago so important is that the other two will refer you to Chicago in the event you don't find your answers within their pages.
 Chicago is not one format, but general rules for a number of possible publishing formats.
-The website includes an entertaining and informative question-and-answer section that changes regularly, a listing of other books for writers and editors published by the Press, and the opportunity to sign up for a free search engine for the 15th edition of the manual and e-mail notification of changes and additions between editions.
+The website includes an entertaining and informative question-and-answer section that changes regularly.
+A really useful addition within the past few years is a subscription to the manual's online text, which is continuously updated.
+I have come to prefer this subscription to the more expensive hard copy.
+For a $41 annual subscription, I know I am always getting the most recent information.

 http://www.writersdigest.com